 \section{Potential Societal Impacts}

-Our work targets 3D semantic scene generation for urban environments using primitive-based representations.
-Traditionally, creating such 3D environments requires expert knowledge and significant manual effort, making it costly and time-consuming.
-Additionally, reliance on existing layout data, which remain scarce particularly for complex outdoor scenes, limits diversity and can lead to repetitive scene compositions.
-In contrast, our approach enables the generation of diverse and realistic 3D semantic scenes.
-This has the potential to benefit a range of applications, including simulation, robotics, and autonomous driving.
-By supporting controllable and interpretable 3D generation, our method can contribute to safer and more scalable testing environments as well as improved scene understanding for embodied agents.
-However, like all generative models, our framework could be misused if applied to construct or manipulate 3D spatial environments in ways that misrepresent reality.
-For example, synthetic scenes could be used to simulate favorable outcomes in urban planning proposals or test surveillance systems under unrealistic conditions.
-Moreover, our primitive-based representation simplifies real-world geometry, which may lead to misleading conclusions in downstream tasks if over-relied upon.
-This risk, however, does not undermine its value in practical applications.
+Our work addresses 3D semantic scene generation for urban environments using primitive-based representations.
+Traditional approaches to constructing such 3D environments require expert knowledge and significant manual effort, making them costly and time-consuming.
+Moreover, reliance on pre-existing layout data, which remains scarce, particularly for outdoor scenes, limits diversity and leads to repetitive scene compositions.
+In contrast, our method enables the automatic generation of diverse and realistic 3D semantic scenes.
+This has the potential to benefit a range of applications in simulation, robotics, and autonomous driving.
+By providing interpretable and controllable 3D content, it can contribute to safer and more scalable environments for testing autonomous systems and improved scene understanding for embodied agents.
+Nevertheless, as with all generative models, there is potential for misuse.
+Synthetic scenes could, for instance, be employed to misrepresent real urban layouts, simulate favorable outcomes in planning proposals, or test vision-based monitoring systems (\eg for traffic detection) under unrealistic conditions.
+Furthermore, our primitive-based representation simplifies real-world geometry, which, if over-relied upon, may lead to misleading conclusions in downstream tasks.
+These risks, however, do not diminish the framework's practical value.
 As with existing modeling and simulation tools, effective use relies on a clear understanding of the method's assumptions and limitations.